Dental Health and Thrush

 - Follow good oral hygiene practices.
 Brush your teeth at least twice a day and floss at least once a day.

-- Avoid mouthwashes or sprays.
+- Don't overuse mouthwashes or sprays.
 These products can destroy the normal balance of microorganisms in your mouth.

 - See your dentist regularly.
 Especially if you have diabetes or wear dentures.